Search the Health Library

 View "Diagnosis as a Team Sport" Presentation

-Center for Diagnostic Excellence Director, Dr. Newman-Toker, discusses the benefits of diagnostic teamwork, how to involve other health care professionals and patients as critical members of the diagnostic team, and the barriers to diagnostic teamwork in this one hour webinar.
+Center for Diagnostic Excellence Director, Dr. David Newman-Toker, discusses the benefits of diagnostic teamwork, how to involve other health care professionals and patients as critical members of the diagnostic team, and the barriers to diagnostic teamwork in this one hour webinar.

 Read how the center's first major initiative aims to reduce stroke misdiagnosis at Johns Hopkins.